Skip to content

 Timesheets might not be your team's idea of a transformative business solution but hear us out on this one.
 When leveraged correctly, a timesheet for employees can help improve your business's bottom line.
 By tying timesheet data to SAP, project managers can gain insights into project progress and resource allocation, and identify any roadblocks or areas that need more/less attention so teams can pivot quickly in response.
 However, to ensure timesheets benefit your team, it is essential to select the best tool and ensure it aligns with your business processes.
 Here is our guide to improving timesheet management as a part of a greater services procurement transformation.

-What is Timesheet Management?
+What is timesheet management?

 Let's start with the basics.
 A timesheet is a tool used by employers to view how much time employees have worked and determine the allocation between different tasks, projects, cost centers, and clients.
 When timesheets first came into existence, they were intended to track the number of times people were working on an hour-to-hour basis.
 In some settings, this can have negative connotations such as the creation of a workplace culture where the amount of time spent working is seen as more valuable than the work being completed.
 As a result, timesheets are now seen to be more useful when a company works on a project-by-project basis and must allocate resources accordingly.
 A timesheet for project management can be tracked in a few ways, such as by using paper, a timesheet in Excel, or an online tracking system.
 In scenarios that require more in-depth analysis, connecting an automated timesheet management system to an organization's ERP system can further improve how teams are managed by providing analytical insights, leave management tools and other manager self-service tools.